JasperHG90/chitchat-docker/README.md

 docker-compose down
 ```

+## Which version of ChitChat am I using?

+After the (manual) configuration of ChitChat, you will find a file called `VERSION.txt` containing the ChitChat version.

 ## Updating settings

 If you update the `settings.yml` file in this directory, you will need to copy it to the `chitchat` docker volume for it to take effect.
 We do this by creating a small helper container so that we can access the volume.